FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-security-models/index.md

 There are two settings related to encryption in the **install-node RPC**
 request:

-* `uniconfig-config:crypto` - Specifies a path to the public key on the device:
+* `uniconfig-config:device-crypto` - Specifies a path to the public key on the device:
     - `public-key-path` - Leaf with RFC-8040 path.
 If a path to the public key is specified and exists on the device, the global-device encryption model is used.
 Otherwise, the global-only encryption model is used.